TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Each evaluation shall be conducted so as to ensure that it is nondiscriminatory with respect to language, culture, race, and gender.
 (See also 34 CFR 300.304(c).)

-c) If documented efforts to locate and secure the services of a qualified bilingual specialist or a qualified specialist assisted by another individual as provided in subsection (b) of this Section are unsuccessful, the district shall conduct assessment procedures which do not depend upon language.
-Any special education resulting from such alternative procedures shall be reviewed annually until the student's proficiency is determined no longer to be limited pursuant to 23 Ill.
+c) If documented efforts to locate and secure the services of a qualified bilingual specialist or a qualified specialist assisted by another individual as provided in subsection (b) are unsuccessful, the district shall conduct assessment procedures which do not depend upon language.
+Any special education resulting from these alternative procedures shall be reviewed annually until the student's proficiency is determined no longer to be limited pursuant to 23 Ill.
 Adm.
-Code 228 (Transitional Bilingual Education; see Section 228.15).
+Code 228.25 (Program Options, Placement, and Assessment).

 d) Tests given to a child whose primary language is other than English shall be relevant, to the maximum extent possible, to his or her culture.